Judge Orders Return Of Deported Asylum-Seekers

 The Trump administration's position is that many asylum-seekers are gaming the system by exaggerating their fear of returning home.

-In the event that the government does not "fully comply" with Sullivan's order to return Carmen and her daughter from El Salvador, the judge said Sessions, Nielsen, Cissna and McHenry must appear in court to "SHOW CAUSE why they should not be held in CONTEMPT OF COURT."
+In the event that the government does not "fully comply" with Sullivan's order to return Carmen and her daughter from El Salvador, the judge said, Sessions, Nielsen, Cissna and McHenry must appear in court to "SHOW CAUSE why they should not be held in CONTEMPT OF COURT."

 Sullivan directed the administration to give him a status update by Friday afternoon.